Church of God (Restoration)

-The Church of God (Restoration) is a plain dress Christian denomination founded in the 1980s by American evangelist Daniel (Danny) Wilburn Layne.
-Members of this group believe that they are ordained by both prophecy and divine command to restore the church of God as it was in the Book of Acts, and believes that it alone is the only true church.
-Many of the church's teachings originated from the Church of God (Anderson) movement thirty years earlier.
+The Church of God (Restoration) is a Restorationist denomination of Christianity aligned with the theology of the holiness movement.
+Being a Restorationist denomination, it possesses unique doctrines.
+The Church of God (Restoration) was founded in the 1980s by American evangelist Daniel (Danny) Wilburn Layne.
+Those who belong to the Church of God (Restoration) wear plain dress.
+Its members believe that they are ordained by both prophecy and divine command to restore the church of God as it was in the Book of Acts, and believe that it alone is the only true church.
+Many of the church's teachings originated from the Church of God (Anderson), the Holiness Restorationist denomination in which Layne was raised.

 History

 Danny Layne was raised in the Church of God (Anderson) in Ontario, California, where his father was a minister.
 He claimed that he lived a life of drug addiction (heroin), drug dealing, crime and sin on the streets of San Francisco for several years.
 Layne began preaching in the Church of God (Guthrie, OK) after his conversion in May 1980.

-After Layne's death in 2011, the church's chief Apostle is D. Ray Tinsman of Greenville, Ohio, along with 11 other minister are also called Apostles, including Henry Hildebrandt.
+After Layne's death in 2011, the church's chief Apostle is D. Ray Tinsman of Greenville, Ohio, along with 11 other ministers are also called Apostles, including Henry Hildebrandt.

 Church government

 The group is officially presbyterian-hierarchical in ecclesiastical polity, with the General Ministerial Body having the greatest authority in doctrine and practice, especially those recognized as apostles.
 However, many ex-members claim that it was actually episcopalian, with Daniel Layne acting as de facto archbishop until his death in 2011.
 Daniel Layne was officially held to be an Apostle in the Church of God (Restoration).

 While there is no official church headquarters, individual congregations are expected to be more than a loose association, and submit to the decisions of the General Ministerial Body.
 There is no formal membership, however, those who attend regularly are expected to strictly adhere to the standards and theology taught by leaders in the movement.

 The General Ministerial Body consists of male and female ministers, who call themselves "The Seventh Trumpet Angel Ministry".
-Ministers must be saved and sanctified, not divorced and remarried, and agree with the Church's theology and practice.
+Ministers must be born again and entirely sanctified, not divorced and remarried, and agree with the Church's theology and practice.
 They must also feel personally called of God and have the approval of the General Ministerial Body.

 Beliefs and doctrines

-The group considers itself to be "anti-denominational", with roots in the holiness movement and Church of God (Anderson) of which Daniel Sidney Warner was one of the leading ministers in the late 19th century.
+The group considers itself to be "anti-denominational", with roots in the holiness movement, particularly the Church of God (Anderson) of which Daniel Sidney Warner was one of the leading ministers in the late 19th century.
 Warner had been associated with the Churches of God General Conference, and was greatly influenced by the "anti-denominational" teaching of that denomination.